 Chin augmentation surgery is one of the most popular plastic surgery procedures performed in the US.
 While it may not seem like a desirable procedure compared to facelift, brow lift, or breast augmentation surgery, the chin actually has a major effect on how the face appears.
 Here at Advanced Aesthetic Plastic Surgery, Dr. Phillip E. Dahan offers chin enhancement surgery to improve the appearance and confidence of his Reno, NV area patients.

-Chin surgery is performed to either augment or reduce the size of the chin in order to achieve a more aesthetic balance among facial features.
+Chin enhancement surgery, or chin augmentation, is performed to either augment or reduce the size of the chin.
+This is done in order to achieve a more aesthetic balance among facial features.
 Chin reduction is accomplished by the reduction and reshaping of the chin bone to give the desired effect.
 To augment the chin, either an implant is used or the tip of the chin bone is advanced in a procedure called sliding genioplasty.
-Many patients with a large nose tend to have a small chin and would benefit from having a chin implant at the same time as their rhinoplasty to create improved harmony and proportion.

 Generally, those whose microgenia is too severe to be alleviated with implants may benefit from the sliding genioplasty.
 Chin reduction is selected by those who suffer from macrogenia, or a chin that stands out in relation to other facial features.
 The majority of patients seeking chin surgery wish to enhance the chin with an implant.